 While not enormous, the QX50's cabin is quite well furnished.
 Soft-touch materials and premium leather are used generously throughout, and the well-designed front seats should allow people of all shapes and sizes to ride in comfort up front.

 Trim Level Breakdown

-The entry-level QX50 trim comes standard with leather upholstery, dual-zone automatic climate control, power-adjustable front seats, a six-speaker AM/FM/CD stereo system with a USB input and SiriusXM radio, a rearview monitor, a seven-inch driver information display and 18-inch aluminum-alloy wheels.
+The entry-level QX50 trim comes standard with leather upholstery, Bluetooth connectivity, dual-zone automatic climate control, power-adjustable front seats, a six-speaker AM/FM/CD stereo system with a USB input and SiriusXM radio, a rear-view camera a seven-inch driver information display and 18-inch aluminum-alloy wheels.

 The QX50 comes standard with Nissan's fluid finish paint technology.
 The technology allows for minor scratches in the EX's clearcoat to disappear in hours or days thanks to an elastic resin that flows back into shape after being damaged.

 All QX50 models come standard with dual front, front side and full-length side curtain airbags in addition to traction and stability and controls systems.